IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 least as efficient as saturated ones, so there doesn't seem to be any compelling reason to adopt saturated ones.

-Conclusion: it seems reasonable to abandon saturated builtins and proceed with the alternative CEK machine.
+Our conclusion is that it seems reasonable to abandon saturated builtins and proceed with the alternative CEK machine.
 Let's keep an eye on the performance of the machine though.
-It would be helpful a large and varied set of benchmarks designed specifically for evaluating the performance of the machine so that we can check how changes to the machine affect its performance.
+It would be helpful to have a large and varied set of benchmarks designed specifically for evaluating the performance of the machine so that we can check how changes to the machine affect its performance.